qStivi/qGPT/README.md

 ## Overview

 **qGPT** is an ambitious project aimed at creating an adaptive, interactive chatbot that seamlessly integrates with multiple platforms and interfaces.
-Built as a modular Java application, qGPT is designed to engage users in meaningful conversations across various environments such as in-game chats, websites, and more.
+Built as a modular Java application, **qGPT** is designed to engage users in meaningful conversations across various environments such as in-game chats, websites, and more.

+One of the core innovations in qGPT is its **Inner Thoughts Bots**—a multi-bot system that allows the main bot to offload complex tasks to secondary bots, improving efficiency, scalability, and responsiveness.

 ## Purpose